-The Examination Board may bar a student who commits an academic offence from sitting the exam, test or other part of a unit of study involved, up to a maximum of one (1) year.
+The examination board may give the student a warning or exclude a student who commits an academic offence from sitting the exam, test or other part of a unit of study involved.
+In serious cases of fraud the student can be excluded from the exam up to a maximum of one (1) year.

-In extreme cases, the Examination Board may bar a student from sitting all programme exams and tests up to a maximum of one (1) year.
+In extreme cases, the examination board may exclude a student from sitting all programme exams and tests up to a maximum of one (1) year.
 A student is not allowed to replace the unit of study in which the academic offence occurred with another unit of study while the sanction is in force.

-If a student commits serious (repeated) fraud, the Examination Board may lodge a request at the Executive Board to end the student's enrolment in the programme at the University, with effect from the month following the month the fraud passed a final judgement and was made known to the student.
+If a student commits serious (repeated) fraud, the examination board may lodge a request at the Executive Board to end the student's enrolment in the programme at the University, with effect from the month following the month the fraud passed a final judgement and was made known to the student.